Xert Full Glossary with Description

 • Time to Recovery

-Also referred to by the acronym TTR, this represents the amount of time to recover from a high-intensity effort.
+Time to Recovery (TTR) represents the amount of time to recover from a high-intensity effort.
 Time to recover can also be associated with a recovery intensity.
-For example, TTR at rest (0 watts) is shorter than TTR at 150 watts, assuming Threshold Power is above 150 watts.
-That is, you recover sooner at 0 watts than you do at 150 watts.
-Using a recovery power other than 0 watts is useful to keep track of how long it will take to recover while still producing power, such as riding in a group behind the draft.
+For example, TTR at rest (0 W) is shorter than TTR at 150 W, assuming Threshold Power is above 150 W. That is, you recover sooner at 0 W than you do at 150 W. Using a recovery power other than 0 W is useful to keep track of how long it will take to recover while still producing power, such as riding in a group behind the draft.
 Recovery power cannot be greater than or equal to Threshold Power.

 TTR is a key feature in workout design using Target MPA.